 - Lastly, click on Restart to begin rebooting Windows 10.

-Once Windows 10 has completely restarted, open up the Task Manager to see if your ram usage is back to normal.
+Once Windows 10 has completely restarted, open the Task Manager to see if your ram usage is expected.

 Method 2: Close Unwanted Applications